JerBouma/jerbouma.github.io/_pages/financetoolkit/documentation/discovery.md

 pip install financetoolkit -U
 {% endhighlight %}

-If you are looking for documentation regarding the toolkit, ratios, models, technicals, risk, performance and economics, please have a look below:
+If you are looking for documentation regarding the toolkit, ratios, models, technicals, fixed income, risk, performance and economics, please have a look below:

 <div style="display: flex; justify-content: space-between;" class="show-on-desktop">
     <a href="/projects/financetoolkit/docs" class="btn btn--info" style="flex: 1;margin-right:5px">Toolkit</a>